ignc-research/IR-DRL/README.md

 ## Running the code

-To start training or evaluation, run ```python run.py```.
-What will be run is determined by a few parameters in the run.py file.
-They are commented and explained at the top of the file.
+To start training or evaluation, run ```python run.py configfile --train|--eval```. configfile should be the path to a valid YAML config file (see the examples in /configs/) while --train and --eval determine the mode the env will run in.